 Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) Since April, the ongoing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
 During June and early July, the MJO became active, interfering with the ENSO signal at times.
-From August through October, the MJO remained weak, with strong El Niño conditions and tropical cyclone activity dominating the pattern.
+From August through October, the MJO remained weak, although some subseasonal activity did modulate the pattern of tropical convection during October.
 During December, the MJO became active again, with the enhanced phase propagating from the Indian Ocean to the west-central Pacific during the month.
 Constructive interference between the MJO and ENSO signals resulted in widespread convection across the central Pacific.